kylemin/easy-flow-gpu/README.md

 ```
 ./compute_flow /z/dat list_dir_1.txt 0
 ```
 The above command will read /z/dat/list_dir_1.txt file line by line.
 Then, it will read an image sequence of /z/dat/Kinetics-400-frames/line1 and save optical flow /z/dat/Kinetics-400-flow/line1/u and /z/dat/Kinetics-400-flow/line1/v.
+You can modify `fsrc` and `ftrg` of the source file to change Kinetics-400-frames and Kinetics-400-flow.